 Furness was said to be the prince’s mistress but was quickly replaced by Wallis when the former travelled to New York in January 1934.
 Upon Furness’ return, she found that she was no longer welcome in Edward’s life; even her phone calls were refused.

-Wallis’ husband trusted her and would retire to bed early while his wife stayed up talking with the prince into the hours of the early morning.
+Wallis’ husband trusted her and would retire to bed early while his wife stayed up talking with the prince into the early morning hours.
 He would even allow his wife to dine once a week with the prince alone.

 By the end of 1934, Edward was “crazily in love” with Wallis, attracted by her domineering manner and harsh impertinence toward his position as heir apparent to the throne.
 In fact, he became “slavishly dependent” on her that his staff became increasingly alarmed as the affair began to interfere with his official duties.